Updated: Feb 8, 2022

 Decades before the Nintendo Wii, the NES hosted the motion-based Power Glove controller from Mattel.
 The excitement fizzled fast.
 But who could forget that commercial?
 If you ever saw it, you know exactly what I'm talking about.
 Not since Apple's "1984" Super Bowl spot had an ad been so epic.
-You had the Power-Gloved Tom Cruise wannabe striding through a dystopian warehouse, up to a wall of TVs, and instantly delivering a knockout blow on Punchout!!.
+You had the Power-Gloved Tom Cruise wannabe striding through a dystopian warehouse, up to an enormous TV, and instantly delivering a knockout blow on Mike Tyson's Punchout!!.
 When I saw that commercial as a kid in 1989, I thought I had backed the wrong horse with my Sega Master System.

 Also, Mattel's Power Glove played a big role in 1989's The Wizard, the kid-centric road trip film where pretty much every stop along the way had some sort of Nintendo product.
 Starring child phenom Fred Savage, the glove debuted in the movie, as did Super Mario Bros.
 3. When Lucas Barton's silver box was opened to reveal Nintendo's cybernetic gauntlet, every kid in every theater knew they needed one.

 And when Freddy Kreuger drops your name, you know you've got street cred.
 Here he is rocking his Power Glove knockoff in 1991's Freddy' Dead: The Final Nightmare.
 (This is my second-favorite Elm Street film, after Dream Warriors.)

 The Power of Glove is an excellent documentary from Georgia-based Command International Pictures, headed by Adam Ward and Andrew Austin.
 I stumbled across this movie by random Web surfing, and asked the guys if they would mail a DVD to be featured on Retro Injection.
 Spoiler alert: They did.